 Getting started with MapVision

 MapVision is an intuitive, easy to use web-based mapping application.
-It is intended for users unfamiliar with GIS (Geographical Information Systems) and without knowledge of coordinate systems, projections or other technical geodata terms.
+You don't need to be familiar with Geographical Information Systems (GIS) or have knowledge of coordinate systems, projections or other technical geodata terms.

-The intended audience is someone who has access to postcode information and wants to show the data on a map as quickly as possible in a variety of styles, overlaid on familiar atlas-style background maps.
-They can then share maps with colleagues or download a high-quality image for use in a presentation or in printed material.
+If you have access to postcode information and want to show that data on a map as quickly as possible in a variety of styles, overlaid on familiar atlas-style background maps, then MapVision can help.
+You can then share maps with colleagues or download a high-quality image for use in a presentation or printed material.